Pingo9o11/JPMorgan_Project/README.md

 ## Results
-XGBoost outperformed the baseline model in terms of ROC-AUC and recall on the minority class, while maintaining stable precision.
-Cluster-level summaries reveal distinct demographic profiles associated with income levels.
+Random Forest delivered the most balanced overall performance, combining strong ROC-AUC with stable precision, recall and interpretability making it the most holistic model for this use case.
+XGBoost also performed very well, especially in detecting high-income individuals (minority class), but its higher variance and lower stability across metrics made it slightly less suitable for broad deployment.
+The final cluster summaries further reveal distinct demographic and employment patterns that align closely with income levels, supporting targeted segmentation and marketing strategies.

 ## How to Run
 1. Clone the repository: